sodaduhking1/dots/README.md

 # SIDE NOTES
 the menu.png (thats the image for the start menu) is set to be in your home dir you can change that in the waybar config
 #### also I kinda never edited my username out for all the image directories so yeah you can edit that because I'm too lazy to do it

+also i never intended for anyone else to use these dots they're only on here because i need to back them up for my own reasons